ddablib/ddablib.github.io/VIBin/1/API/TVIBinResource.md

 _TVIBinResource_ is a class that encapsulates the binary representation of Windows version information and exposes properties and methods that permit this data to be read, modified and written.

 The class operates directly on version information in its raw binary form, without going through the Windows version information API.
-Badly formed version information can handles that would defeat the API routines. _TVIBinResource_ can enumerate the contents of string tables and list and access non-standard string table entries.
+Badly formed version information can be handled that would otherwise defeat the Windows API routines. _TVIBinResource_ can enumerate the contents of string tables and list and access non-standard string table entries.
 It also works with string tables in multiple languages.

 ## Methods

-> 🚧 _**UNDER CONSTRUCTION**_ 🚧
->
-> ***Not all method description pages are present as yet.
-Expect broken links.***
->
-> _Please check back later_

 _TVIBinResource_ provides numerous methods.
 They are grouped into similar functions below.